yihedeng9/yihedeng9.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm currently working on LLM post-training and focusing on self-training methods for both pure text LLMs and multi-modal LLMs.
+I'm generally interested in alignment and hallucination reduction for LLMs.
+I try to blog about papers I read.

-        Please reach out to collaborate 😃
+        Please reach out to discuss and collaborate 😃
     design:
       columns: '1'
   - block: collection